skal-chin/skal-chin/README.md

 <div>
 	<div>
-		<p>I am a graduate student from Utah State University with a major in Computer Science.
+		<p>I am a graduate from Utah State University with a major in Computer Science.
 I love learning everything about computer science.
 The areas I have been most interested in are:
 		</p>
 	 	<ul>
 			<li>Web Development</li>